bayes-bats/tier2-freq-bayes/development/run-of-show.md

 3. Doing the applied activity
 4. Closing out the activity

-This document outlines the files (artifacts), aims, and cadence to be followed for each of the steps outlined above.
+This document outlines at a high level the files (artifacts), aims, and cadence to be followed for each of the steps outlined above.
 The run of show is also built around the _5E Model Approach_ (engage, explore, explain, elaborate, and evaluate).
 The 5E Model is goes through two loops throughout the activity:

 - The first loop is focused on the applied learning aspects of the activity
 - The second loop is focused on the conceptual learning aspects of the activity